-India's national lockdown, restricting transit and shuttering most businesses, has had a devastating impact on low-wage earners, roadside vendors, and struggling farmers, as jobs are eliminated, road traffic disappears, and market demand evaporates.
-This project will fund providing emergency food and supplies to 1200 people in Tamil Nadu who are at risk of starvation and cash grants to 100 farmers and individual enterprises for loan or rent payments.
+India's national lockdown, restricting transit and shuttering most businesses, had a devastating impact on low-wage earners, roadside vendors, and struggling farmers, as jobs were eliminated, road traffic disappeared, and market demand evaporated.
+This project will fund emergency food and supplies for Tamil Nadu's at-risk populations and outreach efforts to help that access government assistance.

-India has been hit with a double whammy by the COVID-19 crisis: (1) with people living so closely packed, a complete lockdown was needed limit contagion; but (2) so many people there are so impoverished that the economic impact of the lockdown threatens them with starvation.
-Most low-wage workers and roadside vendors and beggars no longer have an income and farmers cannot market their produce.
-Faced with ruin and starvation, at least two have killed themselves so far.
+India has been hit with a double whammy by the COVID-19 crisis: (1) with people living so closely packed, severe restrictions are needed to limit contagion; but (2) so many people there are so impoverished that the economic impact of these restrictions threatens them with starvation.
+Most daily-wage workers, roadside vendors and beggars no longer have an income and are faced with ruin and starvation.

 CORVID-19 impact in India